hassani0393/cheatsheets/packagemanagement.md

-## Package management

-#### yum
-By default yum deletes downloaded files when they aren't needed anymore. but by caching we can store downloaded files. temp files storage: /var/cache/yum/$basearch/$releasever/ $base architecture  $releaseversion of redhat linux to change defualt cache location modify cachedir in /etc/yum.conf Global yum conf options /etc/yum.conf reads repo info /etc/yum.repos.d caches latest repo info in /var/cache/yum dnf to replace yum in fedora and uses same syntax,

-yum update : searches online repos for updated packs compare to what is installed on the system and upgrades packages.

-yum search : searches the yup repos for specific pack

-yum info : lists info about a specific pack

-yum list installed : displays all installed pack , use | less for ease.

-yum clean all : clean yum db and cache for fresh and curroption removal

-yum install : install a specific pack and all of its dep's

-yum remove : uninstalls a pack, leaves deps

-yum autoremove : like remove but also deps

-yum whatprovided : find out what pack provides a specific file name

-yum reinstall : reinstalls a specific pack

-yum-utils is package that allows for more utilities such as downloading packs whithout installation.

-using above: yumdownloader *name of pack* : downloads without installation

-yum makecache :

-#### rpm
-a more complex packaging to make up shortcommings of simple tarballs, rpm database located in /var/lib/rpm and uses "rpm --rebuilddb" command to repair a corrupted rpm database. does not handle deps.

-rpm --builddb : repairs a currupted rpm db.

-rpm -qpi : qurry, particular package, information, find out more information about a certain rpm package

-rpm -qa : querry all packages on the system

-sudo rpm -ivh : install, verbose, hashmark(progress bar like) , installs a specific package

-sudo rpm -U : upgrades and installed package with a newer version.

-sudo rpm -e : erase, uninstalls an installed package
+# Package management

+## YUM
+___
+By default yum deletes downloaded files when they aren't needed anymore.
+However by caching we can store downloaded files.

+Temporary files storage: /var/cache/yum/$basearch/$releasever/$base architecture$releaseversion of redhat linux

+to change defualt cache location modify cachedir in /etc/yum.conf

+Global yum conf options /etc/yum.conf

+reads repo info /etc/yum.repos.d

+caches latest repo info in /var/cache/yum

+ Searches online repos for updated packs compare to what is installed on the system and upgrades packages:

+    yum update

+Searches the yup repos for specific pack:

+    yum search

+Lists info about a specific pack:

+    yum info

+Displays all installed pack , use | less for ease.

+    yum list installed:

+Clean yum db and cache for fresh and curroption removal

+    yum clean all:

+Install a specific pack and all of its deps:

+    yum install

+Uninstalls a pack, leaves deps:

+    yum remove

+Like remove but also deps:

+    yum autoremove

+Find out what pack provides a specific file name:

+    yum whatprovided

+Reinstalls a specific pack

+    yum reinstall :

+yum-utils is a package that allows for more utilities such as downloading packs whithout installation.
+Using yum utils this commands downloads without installation:

+    yumdownloader *name of pack* :

+## RPM
+___
+a more complex packaging to make up shortcommings of simple tarballs, RPM database located in /var/lib/rpm and uses "rpm --rebuilddb" command to repair a corrupted RPM database. does not handle deps.

+To repair a corrupted RPM DB:

+    rpm --builddb

+To find out more information about a certain rpm package:

+    rpm -qpi //qurry, particular package, information

+To querry all packages on the system:

+    rpm -qa

+To install a specific package:

+    rpm -ivh //install, verbose, hashmark(progress bar like)

+To upgrade and install package with a newer version.

+    rpm -U

+To uninstall an installed package

+    rpm -e //erase,

     rpm -Va : verify all installed packages

 rpm2cpio : converts a .rpm file to a cpio archive file

-#### Source Installation
+## Source Installation
+___
 bunzip2 thefile.tar.bz2 :unzips the file.

 tar xvf thefile.tar : untars the file.